Keyboard shortcuts

 • --output: Determines the format of the output.

-• --version: Prints the version information for both the Needle backend and the needlectl tool.
+• --version or -v: Prints the version information for both the Needle backend and the needlectl tool.

 Note: --api-url and --output are accessible globally and in all commands, for example, in order to get the outputs of a query in JSON format you can use following command: